 • • •

 I’ve reviewed 21 amplifiers that I feel are some of the best money can buy today.
 They are broken into five categories: modeling, combo, headphone, mini and tube practice amplifiers.
+All of them are some of the best practice amp models in their respective categories.

-Best Modeling Amps
+Best Practice Amps: Modeling Amps

-These are tech-savvy devices that allow players to play through countless different amp sounds and mimic famous amplifiers from yesteryear, like a 1965 Fender Princeton Reverb.
+Even as practice amps, these are tech-savvy devices that allow players to play through countless different amp sounds and mimic famous amplifiers from yesteryear, like a 1965 Fender Princeton Reverb.

-Modeling amplifiers are great for practice because of the fact that you can dial in different tones and effects.
+Modeling amplifiers are great practice amps because of the fact that you can dial in different tones and effects.
 While the judge is still out on whether they can substitute real amps and effect pedals (1, 2) for live performance or recording, it’s safe to say that they’re definitely a great practicing tool.
 You don’t want your practice time getting bogged down in effects pedals and loud amplifiers — you want simplicity.

 From Fender to Line 6, there are plenty of great options out there.
 The following are some of the best practice companions you can find today.

 The Fender Mustang LT 25 is a great practice amp from a company best known for its iconic tube amplifiers.
-And while modeling guitar amplifiers can get a bad wrap for sounding cheap and gimmicky, Fender has perfected its Mustang lineup over the years and the tone that comes out of this tiny package is pretty incredible.
+And while modeling guitar amplifiers can get a bad wrap for sounding cheap and gimmicky, Fender has perfected its practice amp lineup over the years and the tone that comes out of this tiny package is pretty incredible.

 Now, as a practice amplifier, this 25-watt Mustang isn’t the loudest, but it’s plenty loud for the practice room.
 As a bonus, it includes a headphone jack, which is helpful for practicing in apartments that you share with a roommate.
+This will easily become a must-have practice amp.

 - Fender quality.
 Fender amplifiers have a rich history and this tech-savvy option doesn’t disappoint.